laraschmitt/geoprocessing_python_seminar_st2019/README.md

     * CoordinateTransformation function
     * function to clip a GeoTiff whith a shapefile

-* ### Lab 8: Statistics in R - 4
-    * from LM to GLM
-    * the GLM in R
-    * simulating data for assessing model fits

-* ### Lab 9: Defining random points functions and generate shapefile GLM for two more data types/ data generating processes:
-    * random stratified sample
-    * polygon as spatial filter
-    * convert from map to pixel coordinates
-    * extract band values from geotif

 * ### Final assignment: Clasification model with skicit-learn
     * function to transform array position into x, y - coordinates
     * function to create mean from array